jhmuller/jhmuller.github.io/README.md

  from the repo https://github.com/jhmuller/text_gen

-8. AWS Sagemaker notebooks
+8. Predicting Churn
 I wanted to try using a notebook in the AWS Sagemaker environment and also try out some Sagemaker functionality.
 I found an example on the AWS site so I first tried to reproduce it.
 That did not quit work so I pivoted and finished the modeling part
 of the project with Sklearn.
-I will continue to experiment with AWS sagemaker's notebook functionality
+I will continue to experiment with AWS Sagemaker's notebook functionality
 and perhaps soon find it as easy to use as Colab.
 To see the code, open the notebook ***churn.ipynb***
  from the repo https://github.com/jhmuller/sage_churn